Computer Station Nation is reader-supported.

 For Logitech G HUB: Close it completely from the system tray.
 Navigate to C:\Users\[YourName]\AppData\Local\LGHUB and delete the settings.db file to reset all profiles.
 Restart G HUB.

 For Razer Synapse: Uninstall via Add/Remove Programs.
-Run the Razer Synapse Cleaner tool from Razer’s support site to remove leftover files.
+Run the Razer Synapse Cleaner tool from Razer’s support site to strip out leftover files.
 Reinstall fresh from razer.com.

 If your mouse works in basic Windows mode before the software loads, the mouse is fine — it’s a software conflict.
-Try running without the companion software installed if you don’t need RGB or macro features.
+Try running without the companion software if you don’t need RGB or macro features anyway.

 5. Check polling rate and DPI settings